-Through Metok Media, I provide editorial services to authors of fiction and creative writing, including copy-editing, proofreading and developmental editing.
-I also help with query letters and composing blurbs and book descriptions for self-publishing authors.
+Through Metok Media, I provide editorial services to authors of fiction and creative writing.
+In addition to copy-editing, proofreading and developmental editing, I also provide blurbs and synopses for self-publishing authors.

 Copy-edited news and feature articles for an online newspaper based in Cairo, Egypt.
 Covered a wide range of topics, including crime, terrorism, politics, military conflict, environmental issues, economics and the arts.

 Provided book proofreading services to the publishing project-management company Keystroke.
 Specialized in humanities and social-sciences books for Routledge.